ONSdigital/csvcubed/external-docs/docs/guides/configuration/measure-configuration.md

 }
 ```

+Another optional field that is used when defining a new measure is `definition_uri`.
+This is a URI that links to the
+definition of the resource being used.

+A point to remember about measures is that they must be accompanied by units, which represent in what intervals or
+units the observation is being measured in.
+Units can be defined by being attached to observations the same way that
+measures can when all observations in a column use the same measure/unit, or they can be defined in a dedicated units
+column.
+For more information on defining units, see the [configuring units](./units.md) page.

+ ## Inheritance

+ This section will show how to create measures by re-using existing definitions.

 To reuse an existing measure definition, whether it is reused in its entirety as an exact copy of the existing
 definition, or if it is used as a base to create a new measure upon, use the `from_existing` property.
 This allows a URI to be used to apply an existing measure's definition.